Last updated: July 30, 2021

 - As of February 15, all travellers will be required to provide proof of a negative COVID-19 molecular test result taken in the U.S. within 72 hours of pre-arrival, or a positive test taken 14 to 90 days prior to arrival.
 Essential workers such as truckers and emergency service providers, as well as cross border communities, will be exempt from this requirement.
 Further information on exemptions will be available in the coming days.

-- In addition, as of February 22, travellers entering Canada at the land border will be required to take a COVID-19 molecular test on arrival as well as toward the end of their 14-day quarantine.
+- In addition, as of February 22, travellers entering Canada at the land border will be required to take a COVID-19 molecular test on arrival.
+Non-vaccinated travellers will be provided with a COVID test kit to be taken on day 8 of their 14-day quarantine.

 - The Government of Canada will run 16 testing sites at point of entry across Canada.
 Five ports of entry will initially be available with 11 additional as of March 4.